-Using SyncBackPro
+Using SyncBackFree

-3 Using SyncBackPro
+3 Using SyncBackFree

-A Guide to Using SyncBackPro
+A Guide to Using SyncBackFree

-SyncBackPro is a powerful, easy to use commercial program that helps you backup and synchronize your files to: the same drive; a different drive or medium (SD card, USB key, CompactFlash, etc); an FTP or SFTP server; an Email server; a Network; the cloud; a Media Transfer Protocol (MTP) device, e.g. a phone; or a Zip archive.
-SyncBackPro can copy locked and open files as easily as the usual closed files.
-This allows you to backup, synchronize and restore any data you wish to.
+SyncBackFree is a powerful, easy to use commercial program that helps you backup and synchronize your files to: the same drive; a different drive or medium (SD card, USB key, CompactFlash, etc); an FTP server; a Network; or a Zip archive.

-Using SyncBackPro guides you through the essential functions and operation of SyncBackPro.
+Using SyncBackFree guides you through the essential functions and operation of SyncBackFree.